mmatskevichus/comparison_of_classification_models/README.md

 # Intro

-In this project next pretrained classification models was used:
+In this project next pretrained classification models were used:

  - VGG16
  - InceptionResNetV2